dfranssen/communities-demo/README.md

     ```

 ## Next steps
-1. customize the login screen with your own logo
+1. customize the login screen with your own logo.
+See [themes](https://www.keycloak.org/docs/latest/server_development/index.html#creating-a-theme)
-2. log events to an [InfluxDB](https://www.influxdata.com/time-series-platform/) and visualize them with [Grafana](https://grafana.com).
+2. log events into an [InfluxDB](https://www.influxdata.com/time-series-platform/) and visualize them with [Grafana](https://grafana.com).
 See [influxdb-keycloak-event-listener](https://github.com/dfranssen/influxdb-keycloak-event-listener) for more information.

 See the `extra` branch for the result.